mshanken/code-guide/README.md

 2. Patterns, you now can see and show your theme working by using this HTML patterns documentation

 #What's next?
-Documentation on how to work with this.
+Documentation on how to work with thme-builder.